eclab/grains/808/README.md

 ## Setting the Format

-There are 11 formats, and they dictate the number of samples used, how they're grouped, and how the interface is presented.
+There are 12 formats, and they dictate the number of samples used, how they're grouped, and how the interface is presented.
 You set the format with a #define in the code.
 Here is a summary of the formats:

+- **FORMAT_0** \
+A single sample, with no features, intended to reduce noise as much as possible
 - **FORMAT_1** \
 A single sample, plus editable start/end points and pitch control
 - **FORMAT_2** \